tonsky/tonsky.github.io/_posts/2023-04-26-humble-state.md

 <figure><img src="./reactively.png"></figure>

 which can be efficiently updated.
-For example, if we bump `counter`, it will trigger `squared` and `counterLabel` update. `squared` will trigger `squaredLabel` update.
+For example, if we bump `counter`, it will trigger updates of `squared` and `counterLabel`.
+Then `squared` will trigger an update of `squaredLabel`.
 Both `counterLabel` and `squaredLabel` could be effects that update their corresponding DOM node, but the return value is the same — they return exactly the same node their work with, so they won’t trigger further updates at all: app structure is static and doesn’t need to be revisited.

 This is the simplified and at the same time the most ideal case that we want to at least try to approach in Humble UI.

 # State management

-UI doesn’t exist in itself.
+UI’s don’t exist in isolation, they need to interact with larger program.
 Components on a screen represent some state (business model), but they often also have an internal state to keep track of (scroll position, selection, etc).

 In OOUI that wasn’t a problem: you just keep the state inside components.
 Each component is an object, state is just that object’s fields.
 As I said — OOP fits UI very nicely.
 And if the business model changes, well, you go and change your UI with `addNode`/`removeNode`/...